 An official ran up to the tent where Russ Harmon was standing.
-Russ is the national leader of Australia’s Lifesaving Chaplaincy program, a ministry of Campus Crusade for Christ Australia, and he’s a chaplain for a local surf club.
+Russ is the national leader of Australia’s Lifesaving Chaplaincy program, a ministry of Cru Australia, and he’s a chaplain for a local surf club.

 It was March 28, 2013, in the middle of a massive event.
 Roughly 4,500 volunteer lifeguards from all over the country had gathered to compete in nearly 400 different events over a 7-day period.

 But one of the competitors, a 14-year-old boy named Matthew Barclay, had just gone missing in the middle of a board race.

 “An official came running to our chaplains tent requesting my immediate presence on the beach,” Russ says.
 “They bundled me in to a 4-wheel drive and drove me down to the water’s edge.
 And they said, ‘There’s the young fellow’s mum and dad.
 Would you stand with them?’”

 Russ did stand with them.
 He prayed quietly with his hand on Matthew’s father’s shoulder while they waited and waited.
 Dozens of lifesavers were diving, trying to find his body in the surf.